icmaa/vue-storefront/src/modules/icmaa-external-checkout/README.md

 Based on: https://github.com/Vendic/vsf-external-checkout

 **Because of the cookie-vs-session handling, this module is only working when both systems, Magento and VSF, are running behind the same domain.**
-For cookie handling we are using the `vue-cookies` and `cookies` node libraries.
+For client-side cookie handling we are using the `vue-cookies` library.

 ## Session conflicts and logging out in both systems